-6.2 Initial applications of DOM21
+6.2 Initial applications of DOM21 model

 The DOM21 PSHA model covering the island of Hispaniola was prepared as part of the TREQ Project.
-The first application of the model is an urban hazard assessment for Santiago de los Caballeros, which is covered by TREQ deliverable 2.2.4.
+The first application of the model is an urban hazard assessment for Santiago de los Caballeros, which is covered by TREQ deliverable "D2.2.4.
+Seismic hazard analysis at the urban scale".